 Oiling of your Cedar is a recommended procedure due to the ease of application, maintenance, and the fact that only 1 coat of oil is required for each re-treatment.
 That means less labour is required.

-After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximize the oil’s protective qualities and further extend the life span of the colour tone.
-After this, the re-treatment regime is the same as for a timber stain, but only 1 coat of oil being applied each time.
+After an initial oiling of either new Cedar weatherboards, cladding, or doors that has been stripped, it is recommended that a “top-up” coat of oil is applied within 12 months to maximise the oil’s protective qualities and further extend the life span of the colour tone.
+After this, the re-treatment regime is the same as for a timber stain, but only requiring 1 coat of oil being applied each time.

 Changing from stain to oil

 If your Cedar has been stained and you want to change to a wood oil, it may be possible to do a chemical or paint strip of the cladding to remove the existing product completely, bringing you back to a blank canvas of bare Cedar timber ready for the application of wood oil.

 Call us now on 0800 888 091 to find out which option is best for you.